KevinOConnell7/Assignment-1-Python-Refresher/README.md

 <img width="583" alt="image" src="https://github.com/KevinOConnell7/Assignment-1-Python-Refresher/assets/45603150/bbaa1559-43e5-4002-b3fa-a69a3d07f44c">

 Here is a chart I made with the time it took to calculate each of the Fibonacci numbers and the number it calculated it for all the way up too 100.
+This plot aswell shows that lower numbers are quicker to compute since we used reccursion and the larger numbers take much more time.